Virginia Woolf: Drama

 Virginia Woolf researched the life of her great-aunt, the photographer Julia Margaret Cameron, publishing her findings in an essay titled "Pattledom" (1925), and later in her introduction to her 1926 edition of Cameron's photographs.
-She had begun work on a play based on an episode in Cameron's life in 1923, but abandoned it.
-Finally it was performed on 18 January 1935 at the studio of her sister, Vanessa Bell on Fitzroy Street in 1935.
+She had begun work on a play based on an episode in Cameron's life in 1923 but abandoned it.
+Finally, it was performed on 18 January 1935 at the studio of her sister, Vanessa Bell on Fitzroy Street in 1935.
 Woolf directed it herself, and the cast were mainly members of the Bloomsbury Group, including herself.
 Freshwater is a short three act comedy satirising the Victorian era, only performed once in Woolf's lifetime.
 Beneath the comedic elements, there is an exploration of both generational change and artistic freedom.
 Both Cameron and Woolf fought against the class and gender dynamics of Victorianism and the play shows links to both To the Lighthouse and A Room of One's Own that would follow.

 Non-fiction

-Woolf wrote a body of autobiographical work and more than 500 essays and reviews, some of which, like A Room of One's Own (1929) were of book length.
+Woolf wrote a body of autobiographical work and more than 500 essays and reviews, some of which, like A Room of One's Own (1929) were of book-length.
 Not all were published in her lifetime.
 Shortly after her death, Leonard Woolf produced an edited edition of unpublished essays titled The Moment and other Essays, published by the Hogarth Press in 1947.
 Many of these were originally lectures that she gave, and several more volumes of essays followed, such as The Captain's Death Bed: and other essays (1950).

 A Room of One's Own

-Among Woolf's non-fiction works, one of the best known is A Room of One's Own (1929), a book-length essay.
+Among Woolf's non-fiction works, one of the best known is A Room of One's Own (1929), a book-length essay divided into six chapters.
 Considered a key work of feminist literary criticism, it was written following two lectures she delivered on "Women and Fiction" at Cambridge University the previous year.
 In it, she examines the historical disempowerment women have faced in many spheres, including social, educational and financial.
 One of her more famous dicta is contained within the book "A woman must have money and a room of her own if she is to write fiction".
 Much of her argument ("to show you how I arrived at this opinion about the room and the money") is developed through the "unsolved problems" of women and fiction writing to arrive at her conclusion, although she claimed that was only "an opinion upon one minor point".
 In doing so, she states a good deal about the nature of women and fiction, employing a quasi-fictional style as she examines where women writers failed because of lack of resources and opportunities, examining along the way the experiences of the Brontës, George Eliot and George Sand, as well as the fictional character of Shakespeare's sister, equipped with the same genius but not position.
-She contrasted these women who accepted a deferential status with Jane Austen, who wrote entirely as a woman.
+She contrasts these women who accepted a deferential status with Jane Austen, who wrote entirely as a woman.